 How to Get Ahead of Brute-Force Attacks

 First, the critical action to avoid this issue is to find out if the card numbers in each BIN are being issued in sequential order or not.
-If they are not, you are still in good shape as there should be enough variation in the BIN numbers to make it too difficult for fraudsters to find an easy point of entry.
+If they are not, you are still in good shape.
+There should be enough variation in the BIN numbers to make it too difficult for fraudsters to find an easy point of entry.
 If they are being issued in sequential order, have that stopped immediately.
 This is your critical first step.

-Next, reach out to your card vendors and processors and alert them to your concerns so they can look for, and report back on, any significant increase in the number of denials from one or multiple merchants within a short time frame.
+Next, reach out to your card vendors and processors and alert them to your concerns.
+They should look for, and report back on, any significant increase in the number of denials from one or multiple merchants within a short time frame.
 Pay special attention to response code 077.
 This code means a card number has not yet been issued, but there are attempts to use it; this is a big red flag!
 Furthermore, this indicates a fraudster is using card numbers within your BIN range and testing them for fraudulent use.
 Another red flag would be incorrect card expiration date responses.

 Here’s Your Card Portfolio Protection Checklist

-Watch your card response and card denied reason codes closely for a non-matching account on your master card file, card-not-present transactions or by mail or phone, or brute-force attacks on card-present transactions.
+- Watch your card response and card denied reason codes closely for a non-matching account on your master card file, card-not-present transactions or by mail or phone, or a brute-force attack on card-present transactions.

-Lastly, subscribe to Allied Solutions for on-going fraud risk alerts and continue to monitor the card BIN attacks and stay in contact with your card associations and processors to let them know what you are seeing.
+Lastly, subscribe to Allied Solutions for on-going fraud risk alerts.
+Continue to monitor the card BIN attacks.
+Stay in contact with your card associations and processors to let them know what you are seeing.

 — written by Ann Davidson, Vice President of Risk Consulting, Allied Solutions